russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is I’ll Be Gone in the Dark: One Woman’s Obsessive Search for the Golden State Killer and when was it published?

-I’ll Be Gone in the Dark spans approximately 344 pages and was published posthumously on February 27, 2018.
-This haunting exploration of crime and tenacity continues to resonate with readers and contributes significantly to the genre.
+I’ll Be Gone in the Dark spans 352 pages and was published posthumously on February 27, 2018.
+This book serves as both a tribute to McNamara's passion and a crucial piece of investigative literature.